 Size is one of the first and most important clues.
 As a general rule, tiny hairline cracks are usually nothing to worry about.
 But when they start to get wider, it’s time to pay attention.
 Grab a tape measure and check the width.
 Any crack wider than a quarter of an inch is a clear signal that you should seek a professional opinion, as it could point to a serious structural issue.
 Even cracks wider than an eighth of an inch deserve a closer look.
 If a crack is large enough to slide a dime into, it’s time to stop watching and start acting on a foundation repair plan.

-Note the Location and Pattern
+Examine the Crack’s Location and Pattern

 Not all cracks are created equal, and their direction can tell you a lot about the forces acting on your foundation.
 Horizontal cracks are the most concerning.
 These usually mean that outside pressure from soil or water is pushing your foundation walls inward, which can lead to serious failure if not addressed.
 Diagonal cracks, often appearing near corners, typically suggest that one part of your foundation is settling faster than another.
 While vertical cracks can also be a sign of settling, they are generally less severe than their horizontal or diagonal counterparts.
 Understanding these patterns helps you interpret what your home is trying to tell you.